mirtiza09/lifeos/PWA-SETUP.md

 ### 2. Service Worker

-The service worker (`service-worker.js`) enables offline functionality by caching assets:
+The service worker (`service-worker.js`) enables offline functionality by using a hybrid caching strategy:

-- It caches the application shell during installation
-- It intercepts network requests and serves cached content when offline
-- It updates the cache when new versions are deployed
+- **For Static Assets** (HTML, CSS, JS, images):
+  - Uses **Cache First** strategy
+  - Checks cache first and returns cached response if available
+  - Falls back to network request if item isn't in cache
+  - Caches new responses for future use

+- **For API Requests** (Dynamic Data):
+  - Uses **Network First** strategy
+  - Attempts to fetch fresh data from the network first
+  - Falls back to cached data only when the network is unavailable
+  - Updates cache with fresh data in the background

+This hybrid approach ensures optimal performance while keeping dynamic data as fresh as possible.

 ### 3. Icons